opencv/opencv/doc/py_tutorials/py_core/py_basic_ops/py_basic_ops.markdown

 -   Access pixel values and modify them
 -   Access image properties
--   Setting Region of Interest (ROI)
+-   Set a Region of Interest (ROI)
--   Splitting and Merging images
+-   Split and merge images

-Almost all the operations in this section is mainly related to Numpy rather than OpenCV.
+Almost all the operations in this section are mainly related to Numpy rather than OpenCV.
 A good knowledge of Numpy is required to write better optimized code with OpenCV.

-*( Examples will be shown in Python terminal since most of them are just single line codes )*
+*( Examples will be shown in a Python terminal, since most of them are just single lines of code )*

 Accessing and Modifying pixel values
 ------------------------------------